The Windows and Office configuration matrix

 Quelle: Link

-Windows 11 current versions
+Windows 11 current versions by servicing option

 (All dates are listed in ISO 8601 format: YYYY-MM-DD)